cdown/redgrou.se/docs/ARCHITECTURE.md

 because things are... complicated.
 If you find them, please feel free to file an issue or PR :-)

+Tick filtering uses compressed roaring bitmaps stored in the `tick_bitmaps` table.
+Bitmaps are computed during upload and loaded when filtering, which avoids scanning all sightings.

 ## Database schema

 We use SQLite with `STRICT` tables.
 Dates are stored as ISO 8601 `TEXT` (STRICT